16 Different Types of Trucks and Their Uses

 2. Box Truck

-This is a vehicle with a cuboid or box-shaped cargo and a chassis cab.
-The cabins of most box trucks are isolated from the cargo.
-However, some have doors leading to the other two rooms.
+This vehicle has cuboid or box-shaped cargo and a chassis cab.
+Most box trucks’ cabins are isolated from the cargo; however, some have doors leading to the other two rooms.

 Additionally, the construction of most box trucks and vans differs, with the former having no connection between the chassis and the cargo box and the latter having one.